It’s no secret that admission to medical school can be competitive. You’re likely pretty familiar with the basic requirements like:

 4. Demonstrate what you’re passionate about

-Realistically, you know you’ll be applying to medical school amidst a class of other applicants who have also obtained strong GPAs, impressive test scores, and a range of medically related experiences.
-So if you’re wondering how to make your medical school application stand out from the rest, you can do so by letting your unique passions and interests shine through.
+Realistically, you know you’ll be applying to medical school amidst a sea of other students who have also obtained strong GPAs, impressive test scores, and a have range of related experiences.
+In that environment, you can letting your unique passions and interests shine through to stand out from the other applicants.

 Medical schools look for a range of different competencies in promising applicants, from social skills to critical-thinking abilities to cultural competence.
 Whether you’re interested in music, sports, working with children, supporting community issues, or anything in between, there are numerous ways you can showcase the characteristics they’re seeking.